Constance Smith: Personal life

 Smith married English film director Bryan Forbes in 1951; they divorced in 1955.
 In 1962 she was sentenced to three months in prison for stabbing her boyfriend, the documentary maker and film historian Paul Rotha.
 On 4 February 1968, she stabbed Rotha for the second time and was charged with attempted murder.
 She and Rotha married in 1974, and broke up in 1978.
 Smith tried several times again to kill herself.
 Her last decades were spent, dissipated, in and out of hospitals.
 During intermittent periods of recovery, she worked as a cleaner.

 Death

 Smith died of natural causes on 30 June 2003 in Islington, London.
 She was 74.

 Legacy

 In 2018 her life was documented in "Constance Smith - Hollywood Tragedy" for TG4.
-In 2025, she was portrayed by Pam Boyd in a play "Connie", directed by Ann Blake, produced by Joanne Ryan and researched by Sharon Slater was performed in the Theatre Royal, Cecil Street, Limerick.
-That same year, Limerick artist Mary Conroy has designed a Hollywood Star for Constance that will be cast in bronze and installed in Limerick’s People Park; the first piece of permanent public art for any woman in Limerick City.
+In 2025, she was portrayed by Pom Boyd in a play "Connie", directed by Ann Blake, produced by Joanne Ryan and researched by Sharon Slater was performed in the Theatre Royal, Cecil Street, Limerick.
+That same year, Limerick artist Mary Conroy designed a Hollywood Star for Constance cast in bronze and installed in Limerick's People Park; the first piece of permanent public art for any woman in Limerick City.